sandyherho/wave_attenuation_1d/README.md

 ## Description

-This package provides a simplified 1D numerical model for simulating wave attenuation through coastal vegetation (e.g., seagrass, mangroves).
+This package provides a simplified 1D numerical model for simulating wave attenuation through coastal vegetation.
 It solves the shallow water equations with vegetation-induced drag using a 4th-order Runge-Kutta scheme.

 ## Features